Frequently Asked Questions

 Where do the funds go?

-Most of our core funding goes to the modest salaries of our staff team, and a host of tech costs associated with running an organization that uses technology to help people strengthen and amplify their voices.
-We also fundraise for specific campaign projects like placing a prominent advertisement in the paper or airing a radio ad.
+Your donations help fund cutting-edge technology to help people strengthen and amplify their voices, campaign tactics like radio ads and rallies, and to cover the modest salaries of our small team.
 We know the Leadnow community has ambitious plans and we’ve worked hard to make our donations stretch to make this vision possible.

 How does Leadnow set campaign priorities?